santos-an/Blog-Clean-Architecture/README.md

 ## Introduction
 This is a sample application, to demonstrate a Rest Api implementation, using **Clean Architecture** and Microsoft .NET 6.

+We are also using some functional programing concepts such as:
+- ``Maybe<T>`` - to avoid Nulls with the Maybe Type
+- ``Result`` - to handle failures and Input Errors in a Functional Way

 ### Context
 > You were hired as a consultant for BestBlogs<sup>TM</sup> company.
 The company needs your help to implement a REST api for its newest blog product.